TxnLab/use-wallet/README.md

 This example initializes Defly, Pera, Daffi and Exodus wallet providers.
 The default node configuration (mainnet via [AlgoNode](https://algonode.io/api/)) is used.
 See [Provider Configuration](#provider-configuration) for more options.

+You can initialize your providers in two ways:

+1. **Static Import** - This is the standard way of importing modules in JavaScript.
+In this method, the import statement is at the top of the file and the modules are imported when the file loads.
+This is done by passing the clientStatic property.

+2. **Dynamic Import** - With the dynamic import() syntax, you can load modules on demand by calling a function.
+This can greatly reduce the initial load time of your app by only loading modules when they are needed.
+This is done by passing the getDynamicClient property which must be a function that returns a promise that resolves to the client.

+Note: For each provider, either clientStatic or getDynamicClient must be passed, not both.

+Here is an example of both:

+### Static Import Example

 ```jsx
 import React from 'react'
 import { WalletProvider, useInitializeProviders, PROVIDER_ID } from '@txnlab/use-wallet'